FAQ: SSL Basics

 How do I renew?

 Same as buying a new certificate, though we will add the remaining time, up to 90 days.
 That means that you can easily install the new certificate in advance.
+Read more on how to renew ssl certificates.

 Are internal domains like .local supported?